byu-magicc/byu-magicc.github.io/docs/research/projects/template.md

 ## Significant Results

 Include bullet items of significant outcomes of the project.
-If you list a new contribution in a paper or thesis, include a description of of that contribution here.
+If you list a new contribution in a paper or thesis, include a description of that contribution here.

 ## Photos